 Are you looking for fresh ideas to spruce up the design of your website?
 Instead of just following along with the design trends that have become popular over the last few years, it’s important to keep up to date with current best practices.
 Search Engine Optimization has become an increasingly important component to website design.
 Mobile responsiveness has also become a critical factor.
 If your business is growing, then your website design should be growing and evolving right alongside it.
-Let’s run through some factors you should keep in mind while designing or upgrading your website in 2021.
+Let’s run through some factors you should keep in mind while designing your new website or upgrading your existing site.

 Your website represents your brand.
 On every page and post of your website, your brand voice should be clearly communicated.
 I like to think of a website as a virtual store; how do you want your potential customers to feel when they walk into your store?
 What is the vibe?
 Is it minimalist, warm, clean, earthy, or all business?
 Do the colors used blend together nicely?
 If your brand color palette is white monochrome and you use light blue to accent the buttons or CTA’s, maybe don’t use bright yellow to highlight something else.
 It will stick out like a sore thumb and confuse your viewers.
 Your aim should be to give a cohesive customer experience so that the viewer understands your brand through your website, and ultimately knows right away that you will be able to solve their problems with your products or services.